brentvollebregt/nitratine.net/README.md

 Here we can see that the two blocks are extended from SKELETON.html.
 The article CSS file is added and relevant data passed to the template has been used including date, views, description and title; these are pulled from data.json.
 None of this is actually needed to make a page but it is just a structure I have created.
 Along with the variables passed in the example, extra_header_info and relative_url are also passed; relative_url being /sub/article.

-#### Article Layout Example
-- articles
-    - apps
-        - colour
-            - data.json
-            - icon.png
-            - view.html
-    - blog
-        - how-to-make-a-flask-site
-            - data.json
-            - icon.png
-            - view.html
-    - projects
-    - tools
-        - rbg-hex-converter
-            - data.json
-            - icon.png
-            - view.html
-    - youtube

 ### Server Side Scripting
-By putting python files in an articles folder, a script can be called at the path /scripts/[sub]/[article]/[script].
+By putting python files in an articles folder, a script can be called at the path /scripts/[sub]/[article]/[script].py.
 The Python file needs to contain a main method that takes the request as a parameter.
 The main method must return something to be passed back to the client.
 ```python
 def main(request):
     """Do Stuff"""